influxdata/influxdb-client-java/flux-client/README.md

 ### Create client

-The `FluxClientFactory` creates the instance of a `FluxClient` client that can be customized by `FluxConnectionOptions`.
+The `FluxClientFactory` creates an instance of a `FluxClient` client that can be customized with `FluxConnectionOptions`.

 `FluxConnectionOptions` parameters:

 - `url` -  the url to connect to Platform
-- `okHttpClient` - custom HTTP client to use for communication with Platform (optional)
+- `okHttpClient` - custom HTTP client to use for communications with Platform (optional)

 ```java
     // client creation